119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Conclusion

 Recycling a car is about more than just metal and tires.
 Seat foam, floor mats, plastics, glass, batteries, fluids, and even paint can all be reused.
 Every recycled part keeps materials out of landfills, reduces pollution, and saves energy.
 Understanding which parts are recyclable helps car owners make better choices when disposing of old vehicles.
-In Ontario, professional scrap car removal services like Greenway Auto Recycling ensure every part of your car is responsibly recycled.
+In Ontario, professional scrap car removal services like Greenway Auto Recycling ensure every part of your vehicle is responsibly recycled.
 They even help with license plate returns.
 This ensures your vehicle contributes to the environment and economy long after it stops driving.